-Ernest and Claire Heilbronn Foundation Awards Ceremony
+Award ceremony of the Ernest and Claire Heilbronn Foundation

 Great moment of emotion and sharing this Tuesday, March 10 at the Shoah Memorial on the occasion of the award ceremony of the Ernest and Claire Heilbronn Foundation.
-This date marks the 76th anniversary of the murder at Auschwitz-Birkenau of Ernest and Claire Heilbronn and their daughter, Marcelle Chevalier.
+This date marks the 76th anniversary of the assassination at Auschwitz-Birkenau of Ernest and Claire Heilbronn and their daughter, Marcelle Chevalier.

 Four awards are given each year.